 Control how instances are interpreted in other contexts

-Suppose you define a polynomial class.
-If you create a double method for the polynomial class, you can use it to call other functions that require inputs of type double.
+you can use it to call other functions that require inputs of type

 p = polynomial(...); dp = double(p); roots(dp)

-When you make a subscripted assignment statement such as:
+When you make a subscripted assignment statement like:

 A(1) = myobj;

-MATLAB compares the class of the Right-Hand-Side (RHS) variable to the class of the Left-Hand-Side (LHS) variable.
-If the classes are different, MATLAB attempts to convert the RHS variable to the class of the LHS variable.
-To do this, MATLAB first searches for a method of the RHS class that has the same name as the LHS class.
+MATLAB compares the class of the Right-Side variable to the class of the Left-Side variable.
+If the classes are different, MATLAB attempts to convert the Right-Side variable to the class of the Left-Side variable.
+To do this conversion, MATLAB first searches for a method of the Right-Side class that has the same name as the Left-Side class.
 Such a method is a converter method, which is similar to a typecast operation in other languages.

-If the RHS class does not define a method to convert from the RHS class to the LHS class, then MATLAB software calls the LHS class constructor and passes it to the RHS variable.
+If the Right-Side class does not define a method to convert from the Right-Side class to the Left-Side class, MATLAB calls the Left-Side class constructor. passing it the Right-Side variable.

-For example, suppose you make the following assignments:
+For example, suppose that you make the following assignments:

 A(1) = objA; % Object of class ClassA A(2) = objB; % Object of class ClassB